Resources

 Healthcare

 Hospitals and clinics turn to colocation to protect patient data.
 Healthcare laws demand strong safeguards, and colo facilities provide them.
-Organizations can keep their own servers while relying on the data center for physical security and reliable uptime.
+Organizations can keep their own servers in a colo setup while relying on the data center for physical security and reliable uptime.

 Government